Kituwa: 20th-century reclamation

 In 1996 the Eastern Band of Cherokee purchased the Kituwah mound and village site, a total of 309 acre.
 Their 1997 archaeological survey of Kituwah revealed thousands of artifacts, evidence of thousands of years of human habitation at this site.
 Among the evidence of settlement was an early 18th-century Cherokee town, which occupied 65 acre.

 The Cherokee have debated how to use the land.
 Initially some EBCI members wanted to develop the property for community uses.
 Since then they have had additional, non-invasive archaeological surveys conducted by use of a gradiometer.
 These revealed 15 burials.
 There is a likelihood of up to 1000 burials, as it was the Cherokee custom for people to be buried in the village where they lived.
 This survey also revealed the location of many hearth sites, including one at the center of the town.
 This would likely have been associated with the sacred fire of the townhouse on the mound.

 Based on these discoveries, more Cherokee citizens believe that the sacred nature of the site requires that it be left undisturbed.
 They are planning uses associated with community wellness and renewal.
 The Eastern Cherokee have sponsored two youth retreats at the site, which highlighted traditional ways of spiritual expression.

+In 2021, Kituwah was successfully placed into trust for the EBCI, becoming sovereign territory through an agreement signed by Principal Chief Richard Sneed.
+Sneed made a statement afterward, noting that “Taking this land into trust will ensure this most sacred site will be preserved and honored in perpetuity.
+This land will never again be taken from our people.”